Vegas-Florida Stanley Cup Final shows the value of street hockey in many US markets - ExBulletin

 Vegas-Florida Stanley Cup Final shows the value of street hockey in many US markets

-Music blared from the speakers outside the Vegas Golden Knights practice facility while kids ran around with hockey sticks and hit a ball into some nets.
+Music blared from speakers outside the Vegas Golden Knights practice facility as kids ran around with hockey sticks and hit a ball into some nets.
 Pizza was available nearby.

-A similar scene played out a week later a block from the Florida Panthers arena in front of it Stanley Cup Final games, with young fans playing on an inflatable ice rink under palm trees.
+A similar scene took place a week later a block from the Florida Panthers’ arena for the Stanley Cup Finals games, with young fans playing on an inflatable rink under palm trees.

-The last between Vegas and Florida showed the benefits of ball and roller hockey many US markets, with or without professional teams, where ice is hard to find.
+The final between Vegas and Florida showed the benefits of ball and roller hockey in many US markets – with or without professional teams – where ice is hard to come by.
 The NHL launched a street hockey program earlier this year to break down barriers to the sport, aiming to generate interest in the game even at more casual levels.

 Barriers range from cost and time commitments to the competitive nature of youth sports and even many families who think they don’t belong in hockey.
 Sports stakeholders are trying in many ways to break down those barriers, and street hockey is one of the last attempts.

-ference, who played over 1,000 NHL games as a defenseman from 1999-2015 and won the Stanley Cup with the Boston Bruins, was lucky enough to have outdoor ice available half the year growing up in Edmonton.
+Ference, who played 163 of his more than 900 NHL games with the Pittsburgh Penguins, was fortunate to have access to outdoor ice half the year while growing up in Edmonton.
 Still, he thinks many future pros spent more time playing street hockey on driveways and dead ends during their formative years.

-To get on the ice skating is more difficult in some places.
+Going out on the ice to skate is more difficult in some places.

-According to Arena guidea site that tracks indoor and outdoor rinks in North America, Alabama, Mississippi, Kentucky, Louisiana, Arizona and Oklahoma collectively have only 41 larger arenas that are not suitable for youth hockey.
-USA Hockey’s latest annual report counted just over 6,000 players in those six states combined, which is less than North Carolina alone thanks to growth spurred by the hurricanes playing there since 1997.
+According to Arena Guide, a site that tracks North American indoor and outdoor rinks, Alabama, Mississippi, Kentucky, Louisiana, Arizona and Oklahoma have only 41 combined, many of which are larger arenas not suitable for youth hockey.
+USA Hockey’s last annual report counted just over 6,000 players in those six states combined, which is less than North Carolina alone thanks to growth spurred by the hurricanes that have played there since 1997.

-More rinks are being built in other NHL markets like Dallas, Las Vegas and Tampa, which bodes positive signs for the future, according to Bettman, who also pointed out how popular ball hockey has been in North America for some time.
+More rinks are being built in other NHL markets like Dallas, Las Vegas and Tampa, which bodes positive signs for the future, said Bettman, who also pointed out how popular ball hockey has been in North America for some time.

 That’s why Ference said he and his colleagues aren’t trying to reinvent what street hockey is, just adding more structure to the old tradition of knocking on doors to see if enough neighborhood kids are around for a pick-up game.
 But for a sport built on a team-oriented attitude, with attention to detail and discipline ingrained from a young age, it’s not about copying that.